 Students will find academic engagement and intellectual challenge through their own written and oral responses to mature interdisciplinary readings - readings that explore the "self" in four thought-provoking contexts.
-Students must earn a grade of C or better in the course.
 Prerequisite(s): WRIT 101 with a grade of C or better.
+Notes: A grade of C or better is required in GNED 102.
+Offered in fall, spring and su mmer.